 What’s the Great North Woods Weather like in the Spring?

 If you live here, you know.
-So here are some tips so you can be prepared like a local.
-Our section of the Great North Woods is an outdoor adventurer’s dream, with seemingly endless swaths of remote land to explore, especially on a snowmobile.
+So here are some Bear Rock Adventures tips so you can be prepared like a local.
+Our section of the Great North Woods is an outdoor adventurer’s dream, with seemingly endless swaths of remote land to explore, especially on a Pittsburg NH snowmobile rental.
 But in the springtime, temperatures can be deceiving.

 Consistently in the 20s and 30s, seems straightforward, right?
 Think again.
 Once you factor in the increased intensity of the sun and varying degrees of elevation, dressing in layers can make a huge difference in your day.
 While it might look cold on the thermometer, the intense sun will have you sweating buckets within the hour.
 Conversely, the morning might look like the beginning of a pleasant, bluebird day, but a little wind and an increase in elevation can create a chilly experience.